I’ve just spent the last few hours trawling through a set of accounts and preparing a VAT return.

 It could be said that a VAT return is just a form with nine boxes that need filling in, however, as with all HMRC returns, they must be completed in the way stated, to comply with HMRC’s requirements.

-AAT has abundant resources for those who are studying indirect tax.
+AAT has abundant resources for those studying indirect tax.
 This reflects the fact that the VAT system is complicated and wide ranging, with rules and exceptions that must be followed.
-If you were unsure about anything whilst at work, you would look it up and follow the rules, therefore you are allowed, and expected, to do the same whilst studying.
+If you’re unsure about anything whilst at work, you’d look it up and follow the rules, therefore you’re allowed, and expected, to do the same whilst studying.

 A simple example of this is the need to include pence in figures for boxes 1 to 5, but to include whole pounds only for boxes 6 to 9.
 If you try to include pence in an online return for these last four boxes it will be disallowed and the consequences for doing it whilst studying are significant.

 In this example, when completing my client’s return, I need to make a couple of adjustments to account for an irrecoverable debt that had been written off, and to reflect the personal use of a vehicle, before I even get to the boxes.